 ONA Blocks are our most popular product for use in small enclosed areas.

 All you need to do is remove the lid and expose the block, because the block is solid you do not need to worry about knocking it over and can be left wherever you want to neutralise odours.
 If you need to increase the exposure of the ONA then you can remove the block from the plastic casing, or to increase the surface area further still you can grate some of the block into a bowl.

 If you need to decrease the exposure of the block then small holes can be drilled into the lid to regulate the amount of air contact and ultimately dispersion of product.

 ONA Spray is often the most popular product amongst pet owners.
-Due to the non toxic properties they are safe to use around pets.
+Due to the natural formula they are safe to use around pets.

 The ONA spray is a simple pump spray disperser, spraying a fine mist of ONA into the air.
 The product can be sprayed directly into the air where the odour problem is, or it can also be sprayed direct onto fabrics if required.